 Course Code: smp

-You'll begin by taking a look at the parts of the body, and you'll learn the words for everything from teeth to toes.
-After that, you'll peek inside the body, and talk about internal organs.
-You'll delve into the Spanish vocabulary for common medical conditions.
-You'll also discover the magic of the word ¿Cuál? and explore other ways to ask questions.
-In addition, we'll talk about Spanish words for hours of the day, days of the week, and months of the year.
+In this lesson, you'll start zeroing in on the medical Spanish you need to know.
+You'll begin by taking a look at the parts of the body and learning the words for everything from teeth to toes.
+After that, you'll peek inside the body and study the internal organs.
+Finally, you'll delve into the Spanish vocabulary for common medical conditions.

 Tara Bradley Williams has authored several Spanish textbooks and occupational Spanish reference guides, including the "¡A Conversar!" and "¡A Trabajar!" series.
 She taught Spanish and English as a Second Language at the high school and community college levels for over 10 years.
 She has also operated a Spanish language school and served as a medical interpreter.
 Tara has BA degrees in Spanish and Sociology from St. Norbert College and an MA in Higher Education and Adult Studies from the University of Denver.
 She has studied Spanish at the Universidad de Ortega y Gasset in Toledo, Spain and has lived and traveled extensively in Spain and Latin America.